tonyxuan2021/the-booktown/README.md

 # The Book Town

-This web application allows the users to purchase their favoriate books.
+This e-commerce, full-stack web application allows the users to search and to purchase their favoriate books.

 ## Stacks/Technologies